DivyaratanPopli/Kinship_Inference/README.md

 We distinguish between the columns 'Second Guess' and 'Within Degree Second Guess' as well as between 'Log Likelihood Ratio'<br>
 and 'Within Degree Log Likelihood Ratio'.
 This becomes important in case of classification to siblings or parent-child,<br> where we want to know how certain we are that the pair is first degree relative as indicated by 'Log Likelihood Ratio', but<br>
-we also want to know the certainty associated with classification as parent-child compared to siblings or vice-versa.</p>
+we also want to know the certainty associated with classification as parent-child compared to siblings or vice-versa.

+#Interpreting results

+We recommend users to filter out the results with lower than 1.0 Log Likelihood Ratio, as these results <br> may not be reliable.
+We provide following additional files (in the folder for KINgaroo) that may be informative to users:

+-hmm_parameters/p_0.txt : It has one float value representing average pairwise difference for unrelated individuals.
+While <br> comparing to other methods like READ, one can compare p_0 to corresponding measure for background diversity.
+-hbd_results/pw_[sample_name].csv : For each genomic window, it shows in columns the chromosome, number of overlapping sites, <br> and probability of seeing no ROH in the window.

+In the folder with KIN results, likfiles/[sample_pair].csv shows an array of likelihoods corresponding to the <br> different cases of relatedness (order: 'Unrelated','5th Degree','4th Degree','3rd Degree','Grandparent-Grandchild','Half-siblings','Avuncular','Siblings', <br> 'Parent-Child','Identical']).
+It may be useful to look at this array for a pair of individuals to see the log likelihood ratio for any two relatedness cases.
+For very low-coverage data, all log likelihood values will look similar.</p>